rodrigoelp/little-stories/Unlikely adventures/39-Chapter-39.md

 **Yeh** - he replied monotonically.

-*May I ask why?* - asked the Spider with the same expression a mother would assume trying to under why her child is pouting whilst crossing their arms.
+*May I ask why?* - asked the Spider with the same expression a mother would assume trying to understand why her child is pouting whilst crossing their arms.

 **I was hoping to see your rambunctious posterior up and 'bout ** - he replied causing an instantaneous response from the Spider who joined the Turtle, burying herself deep in the cosmic fabric hiding herself.

 *"I would have never expected such words coming from you"* - added the little Bat emerging from the infinite sea of stars.
 She wore a dress and her bat-like wings had long silver ribbons stretching to infinity, almost as if a stellar nursery had condensed into thin strips of cloth, attaching itself to the Bat's wings.

-**I may not have much culture, but I am good dishing out compliments regarding an excellent gluteal muscles** - he said lifting his eyebrows with a naughty glance - **You know the saying ‘Tigers always attack from behind’.
+**I may not have much culture, but I am good dishing out compliments regarding an excellent set of gluteal muscles** - he said lifting his eyebrows with a naughty glance - **You know the saying ‘Tigers always attack from behind’.
 Well, we are looking at wut we like!**

 ***At times I wished these pervert comments did not emerge from within our ranks*** - said the Wolf rising from the sea of stars.
 The cosmic fabric had a hard time figuring out the most appropriate look based on the Wolf's personality.
 It hung on his back, growing fuzzier by the moment until it settled on a silvery fur jacket, a grey shirt and a pair of pants jagged at the bottom from which asteroids and comets emerged.

 The Wolf was pleased with his appearance.
 However, his pointy ears picked up the bickering happening between his companions.
 He decided to ignore the discussion, a stranger had stolen his attention.

-The strange sat studying their emergence from afar.
+The stranger sat studying their emergence from afar.
 He had this inquisitive and mysterious stare, or that was the Wolf's impression as the eyes of the stranger resided hidden from view; the stranger had a very hairy face, mostly covered by a single thick unibrow and a long bushy beard.
 The beard alone was extremely impressive, so impressive in fact that vikings would sing songs about the old man visiting a far away village and you sort of knew what the old man was doing by the way the beard moved on the streets of their own town.
 Obviously, that wasn't the case, there were no vikings in their world, or rather in this astrophysical plane.

 The old man swung back to stretch his back against the backrest of the inter-dimensional bench.
 He detailed every movement of the newcomers whilst pulled from his pipe, releasing a puff coalescing into a nebula drifting away.
 The Wolf couldn't help to notice his attire, there was something jolting memories from long time ago; memories of a distant past when all six primordials walked the realms for the first time.